 When having more than one child, my best advice is to plan for what you can, and keep an open mind for what you can’t!”

 Ultimately, I’m sure all parents will agree that while having kids of the same gender might make certain aspects of your life easier, you’re all blessed regardless.

-Because you have children while many struggle to conceive.
+Because you have children while many struggles to conceive.

 Because your children are precious, precious gifts.